top of page

 Ocean Rights

-IUCN motion
+IUCN Resolution

 With the sponsorship of Gallifrey Foundation, OVL drafted and led advocacy for IUCN Resolution 8.055 ‘Advancing an ethical human-Ocean relationship.’
 The Resolution was co-sponsored by Panama and Vanuatu and received a 92% approval rating at the 2025 IUCN World Conservation Congress.